The web server of Linkurious delivers the application to end users through HTTP/S.

 External communications with the Linkurious server can be secured using SSL without installing third-party software.

-If the Linkurious server, graph database, and the search index are installed on different machines, we recommend to encrypting communication between them.
+If the Linkurious server, graph database, and the search index are installed on different machines, we recommend using secure communication channels between these machines (e.g. HTTPS or WSS).
 Please refer to the data-source documentation and search index documentation to learn how to enable HTTPS.